La Mama Access

 - A thorough content warning list

 We encourage content warnings for serious social issues such as sexual assault and child abuse and theatrical elements that could cause a physical reaction (such as strobe lighting or haze.)
-We intend to include Content Warnings on our season brochure and website.
+Please see HERE for more advice.
 For the most up to date content warnings please see show pages on the La Mama website.
 If you have questions or concerns about content, please call the La Mama office or email firstname.lastname@example.org for more information.

 La Mama provides an online show program to all ticket holders, sent via Trybooking in an electronic version in PDF and Word Doc as well as a large print version displayed on the wall in the front of house area.
 You can also access the show program from opening night of the show here.